 Dr. Maria Montessori adapted to her conditions, and we are blessed, a century later, with a growing system of education.
 In fact, despite the continuous decline in almost everything educational, Montessori has gained strength and more exposure throughout the debilitating global circumstances by catching the eyes of traditional educational practices.
 As more individuals courageously walk through this slowly (re-)opening door, those who have already gone through are being challenged to thrive in a world no longer capable of co-existence.
 Beyond the abstract of fear, anger and intolerance, lies a concrete human race in dire need of relationship.
 The quality of our relationships will depend on the quantity of meaningful interactions.
 Montessorians have a duty to adapt our practices of Peace Education to meet the equitable needs of our global citizens through authentic relationships.

 As we recover from our pasts both collectively and individually, we must do more than simply absorb and robotically repeat Dr. Montessori’s timeless words: “The whole of mankind is one and only one, one race, one class, and one society.”
 We must take ownership of our elegant positioning in Montessori and action to intentionally re-enter society as one body of endless beliefs that thoughtfully adjusts its behaviors with, of course, grace and courtesy.
 We must collaboratively reconstruct this Montessori lemonade stand, creating flavors to match the cravings of ALL who come… my personal favorite is strawberry lemonade.

 Sarah is a Montessori early childhood educator and PAMS teacher trainer.
-Her current mission is Montessori for All via her project, Montessori Moves Mountains (3mforall.com).
+Her current mission is Montessori for All via her project, Move Mountains with Montessori (3mforall.com).